Spatial Re-parameterization for N:M Sparsity: Methodology

+Consequently, the total spatial sparsity, unifying these two branches, is equivalently compensated to a correspondingly leveled unstructured sparsity during the training phase.
+Such a practice allows the sparse network to emphasize crucial visual regions, thereby yielding enhanced {performance.
+Next}, we demonstrate that the extra branch can be re-parameterized into the main branch without incurring additional parameters or computation burden at the test stage.
+Particularly, in each branch, the BN layer and its preceding convolution layer can be converted into a single convolution kernel, which is a very widely-used technique in the deployment of CNN networks~\cite{ding2021repvgg}.
+Denoting the converted weight in the main and extra branches as $\B \odot \bar{\W}$ and $\B^S \odot \bar{\W}^S$, the final conv kernel $\W^*$ is derived by point-wise addition of the converted weights as:

+Given that the mask of the extra branch is a subset of the main branch ($\B^S$ is a subset of $\B$), as per Eq.\,(\ref{eq:spatial_mask}), the merged weights are still in the N:M form for inference.
+Eventually, the forward propagation at the test stage is conducted with N:M sparse weights as:

-\textbf{Implementation of SpRe.} SpRe is orthogonal to existing N:M sparsity techniques and can be effortlessly employed to enhance their lack of spatial sparsity variety.
+Self-evidently, neither interference on the N:M pattern nor extra inference burden is introduced by SpRe. \textbf{Implementation of SpRe.} SpRe is orthogonal to existing N:M sparsity techniques and can be seamlessly combined to enhance their lack of spatial sparsity variety.
 For techniques that attain N:M sparsity after pre-training the dense weights~\cite{han2015learning, pool2021channel}, SpRe can be directly applied to build the re-parameterization branch on the basis of pre-trained weights.
-After fine-tuning, the re-parameterization is employed to derive the N:M sparse weights for inference.
+After fine-tuning, we employ the re-parameterization to derive the N:M sparse weights for inference.
 For methods that excavate N:M sparsity from scratch in a sparse training manner~\cite{zhou2021learning, zhang2022learning}, SpRe can also dynamically adapt the binary mask $\B^S$ of the extra branch by looking at the updated weights during training.
 This ensures that the extra branch can simultaneously sustain proper spatial sparsity distribution and re-parameterization capability.
 As a result, SpRe can be readily integrated into existing N:M sparsity methods to gain a consistent enhancement in their performance, which is experimentally substantiated in the subsequent section.
+We outline the workflow for utilizing SpRe to enhance N:M sparsity methods in Alg.~\ref{alg:spre}.